Horizontal Well Completions

 Sudiptya first obtained his B.S. in Chemical Engineering from Case Western Reserve University, followed by a M.S. degree in Petroleum Engineering from the University of Alaska Fairbanks, and finally a Ph.D. in Petroleum Engineering from Texas A&M University.
 He holds a number of patents related to completions tools, and is a frequent speaker at a number of technical workshops.
 Sid is currently the instructor for the SPE abbreviated course entitled “Introduction to Horizontal Completions.

-Aaron Burton is the completion manager for the unconventional resources team, a group primarily focused on the completion of shales and similar unconventional plays that require multistage hydraulic fracturing.
+W. Aaron Burton’s career has been focused on the completion of shales and similar unconventional plays that require multistage hydraulic fracturing.
 In 2015, Burton started Unconventional Oil and Gas Training, a company specializing in training and consulting for unconventional multistage completions.
 Prior to starting the company, he was with Baker Hughes for nearly 8 years.
-During his tenure in operations, he has held the roles of field engineer, operations coordinator, and district engineer.
+During his tenure in operations he held the roles of field engineer, operations coordinator, and application engineer.
 He has completed wells in several unconventional plays in US Land, including the Bakken, Marcellus, and the Lower Huron and also installed two of the first ball-activated completion systems in China.
 Outside of operations he has been Product Line Strategist, Completions Manager for the Unconventional Resource Team, and Product Line Manager for unconventional multistage completions.
 These roles were focused on projects and products that would grow business in mature markets and in emerging markets.
 He also has a solid understanding of reservoir properties and stimulation design that are used in a data-driven approach to more effectively design completions in unconventional wells.